AmosZhu/CVPR2019/README.md

 # Depth from a polarisation + RGB stereo pair
 ![alt text](https://github.com/AmosZhu/CVPR2019/blob/master/Illustration.png)

 This repostiory is the implementation of the paper.
 It contains two part: 1.
 Using graphical model to correct normal from polarisation images.
 2. Estimate final depth with linear equation described by section 6 in the paper.
 These two parts constitute the pipeline of the paper, but they can run independently. e.g. If you have a coarse depthmap from other source (i.e kinect, multi-view), you can still run the code through the pipe line.
-Or you have a corrected normal map not from our "Normal correction" you can jump to "Depth estimation" but be specify with camera matrix.
+Or you have a corrected normal map not from our "Normal correction" you can jump to "Depth estimation" but be specify with other parameters.
+Please refer the 'data' folder.

 If you have anything concerned, please fell free to contact me.